Octalbyte/J-P-S-O/README.md

 - 🔭 Some of my projects are:
   - [statix](https://github.com/Octalbyte/statix), a Rust static file server
-  - [asker](https://github.com/Octalbyte/asker), a Rust library to easily get input
+  - [asker](https://github.com/Octalbyte/asker), a Rust library to easily ask questions and get CLI input
   - [istor](https://github.com/onionstuff/is-tor-rs), a pure Rust library to identify if an IP is a Tor exit node 🧅
   - [tiny-keylogger](https://github.com/Octalbyte/tiny-keylogger), a tiny simple keystroke logger
   - [minparse](https://github.com/Octalbyte/minparse), a minimal, zero-configuration argument parser for Rust